volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 type UserManagerConstructorParams = ConstructorParameters<typeof UserManager>;
 ```

-Same, as Parameters type, it is useful for ensuring that our parameters will be accepted by the constructor, if we are using an external library:
+Same, as Parameters type, it is useful for ensuring that our parameters are accepted by the constructor when we use an external library:

 ```typescript
 class UserManager {